-Every Thursday in Finland, a bean soup called hernekeitto, which is made of cooked peas, is eaten.
+Every Thursday in Finland, a bean soup called hernekeitto, made of cooked peas, is eaten.

-In this article, we would like to introduce the history and detailed recipe of hernekeitto, the Finnish soup also known as “Thursday soup.”
+In this article, I would like to introduce the history and detailed recipe of hernekeitto, the Finnish soup known as “Thursday soup.”

 If you are wondering why it is eaten on Thursdays, or if you would like to make it at home, please take a look at this page.